delboy1978uk/bone-settings/README.md

 composer require delboy1978uk/settings
 ```
 ## configuration
-There is a default `Bone\Settings\Entity\UserSettings` entity, and/or yu can create your own.
+There is a default `Bone\Settings\Entity\UserSettings` entity, and/or you can create your own.
 Simply add the package class to Bone's package
 config if using bone Framework, or add `vendor/delboy1978uk/bone-settings/src/Entity` as one of your entity paths if not
 .
 ```php